 “Expenditure will likely be reallocated to groups that deliver the best political bang for the buck,” said Kit Wei Zheng, a Singapore-based economist at Citigroup.
 “With the threat of credit rating downgrades, unless progress is made on fiscal consolidation, the budget will have to walk a tight-rope between populism and fiscal prudence.”

 Shares of Genting Malaysia Bhd.
-(GENM) fell to the lowest in almost a month to 3.39 ringgit as of 12:25 p.m. today after CIMB analyst Lucius Chong said in a report on Sept.
+(GENM:US) fell to the lowest in almost a month to 3.39 ringgit as of 12:25 p.m. today after CIMB analyst Lucius Chong said in a report on Sept.
 21 that gaming taxes may be raised in next year’s budget.

 Still, Malaysia has withstood a global slump in initial public offerings, hosting three of the world’s six largest IPOs by companies this year, according to data compiled by Bloomberg.
 Demand for shares from institutions outstripped supply when Felda Global Ventures Holdings Bhd. raised $3.3 billion in June and IHH Healthcare Bhd. sold $2.1 billion of stock in Kuala Lumpur and Singapore the following month.

 The central bank kept the benchmark interest rate unchanged for an eighth meeting this month, while inflation held at the lowest rate in more than two years in August.
 Exports unexpectedly fell in July as demand for Asian goods is damped by Europe’s crisis and a growth slowdown in China.

 In the 2012 budget unveiled last year, Najib pledged to raise civil servant salaries by as much as 13 percent, distribute cash to low-income families and boost spending on transportation amid speculation he might call an early election.